-Check out these 13 fresh ways to turn any guest into a lifelong fan through building great relationships with them—before, during, and after their visit.
+Check out these 13 fresh ways to interact with guests to turn any guest into a lifelong fan through building great relationships with them—before, during, and after their visit.

 One secret to strong relationships is getting ready early—just like we all get extra pampered before those first dates we hope lead to third dates.
 But it actually doesn’t have to be as painful!
-Plus you can build great relationships with your guests by starting before they arrive in your restaurant—here’s how:
+Plus you can build great relationships by interacting with guests before they arrive in your restaurant—here’s how:

 Confirm with all the info guests need